andrewblim/ga-data-assignments/class/week2/answers.md

 Andrew Lim / 17 Oct 2012

 I used Google Refine to clean up my data and get it in the format I wanted, so all the csv files supplied with this problem set are already in a nice format.
 Great utility!
-On the other hand, I couldn't get regressionplots from statsmodels to work properly without a cryptic KeyError (seems to be related to drawing the confidence bands, as I get the graph without the bands to appear before the exception comes up).
+On the other hand, I couldn't get regressionplots from statsmodels to work properly without a cryptic KeyError (seems to be related to drawing the confidence bands, as I get the graph without the bands to appear before the exception gets thrown).
 So I just made the plots with matplotlib directly, unfortunately I'm missing confidence bands.
+All regressions include an intercept term.

 To run everything, run `python run_regressions.py`.